 The WDE-CTE team is working with business and industry partners in developing an environment for sharing of best practices with educators at the secondary and postsecondary level, new and emerging industry sector information and needs of the sector.
 The forums between business and industry and educators are being called Sector Connectors and allow the time and space needed to incubate mutually beneficial relationships.
-The first one is scheduled to be held in early December with the transportation sector.
-This Sector Connector will serve as a model for future forums integrating feedback from the initial effort.
+The first one was held in early December with the transportation sector.
+Additional Sector Connectors for the construction industry sector and manufacturing industry sector will be held in March.
+The Sector Connector will serve as a model for future forums integrating feedback from the initial efforts.